colcon/colcon-bundle/README.md

 This package is a plugin to [colcon-core](https://github.com/colcon/colcon-core.git).
 It provides functionality to bundle a built workspace.
-A bundle is a portable environment which can be moved to a different linux system and executed as if the contents of the bundle was installed locally.
+A bundle is a portable environment which can be moved to a different linux system and executed as if the contents of the bundle were installed locally.

 Currently, ROS Kinetic is supported by installing the `colcon-ros-bundle` package.

 # Installation

-In order to use `colcon-bundle` execute the following (may or may not need `sudo` for the `pip3` commands):
+In order to use `colcon-bundle` execute the following (if you do not have root privileges you will need to run the `pip3` commands with `sudo`):

 ```
 sudo apt-get install python3-apt python3-pip